 - Allow Form helper to handle new HTML input types (thanks JohnTheFish)

 - https://github.com/concrete5/concrete5/pull/9479 (thanks jeffPaetkau)

 - Blacklist/whitelist terminology renamed throughout the core.

-A lot of security updates were put into Version 9 that we kept quite about when version 9 was released since the fixes were also put into versions 8.5.6 and 8.5.7 and embargoed the CVEs until those versions were released.
+A lot of security updates were put into Version 9 that we kept quiet about when version 9 was released since the fixes were also being put into versions 8.5.6 and 8.5.7 and we embargoed the CVEs until those versions were released.
 Please check out those release notes which describe which security fixes were also put into version 9.

 Alternate mitigations for versions below 9 are to apply a header configuration applied to nginx/apache.
 To mitigate set the Cross-Origin-Resource-Policy to either same-origin or same-site, see https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP) if unsure which to apply.
 For Nginx: In the location block - add_header Cross-Origin-Resource-Policy "same-origin"; Apache: In .htaccess or equivalent - Header set Cross-Origin-Resource-Policy "same-origin" Concrete CMS Security Team gave this a CVSS 3.1 score of 4.8 AV:N/AC:H/PR:N/UI:N/S:U/C:L/I:L/A:N Thanks "Solar Security Research Team" for reporting!

 $app->make()or anything similar in your packages, and provide arguments to these classes at the same time, recent updates to the Laravel Container class may break some older code.
 Please see this tutorial for more information: https://documentation.concretecms.org/tutorials/add-developers-get-your-add-ons-ready-concrete-cms-90